phfaist/pylatexenc/doc/latexwalker.rst

    .. deprecated:: 3.0

-      Since Pylatexenc 3.0, this class now resides in the new module :py:mod:`pylatexenc.latexnodes.nodes`.
+      Since Pylatexenc 3.0, this class now resides in the new module :py:mod:`pylatexenc.latexnodes.nodes` as
+      :py:class:`pylatexenc.latexnodes.nodes.LatexNode`.
 It is aliased in
       `pylatexenc.latexwalker` for backwards compatibility.

 .. py:class:: pylatexenc.latexwalker.LatexCharsNode